Hsu Li-nung: Political career

 Hsu served as the Minister of Veterans Affairs Commission of the Executive Yuan from 1987 to 1993.
 He once served as a member of the Central Standing Committee of the Kuomintang but quit the party in 1993 due to his opposition to Lee Teng-hui, then President of the Republic of China and Chairman of the Kuomintang.
 Later, he participated in the founding of the New Party and was expelled from the Kuomintang.

-After Lien Chan became the chairman of the Kuomintang, Hsu, Lin Yang-kang and Hau Pei-tsun returned to the that party in 2005 and were appointed chairmen of the presidium of the Central Evaluation Committee of the Kuomintang.
+After Lien Chan became the chairman of the Kuomintang, Hsu, Lin Yang-kang and Hau Pei-tsun returned to the party in 2005 and were appointed chairmen of the presidium of the Central Evaluation Committee of the Kuomintang.

 Because he co-founded the New Party with Jaw Shaw-kong, Yok Mu-ming, Wang Chien-shien, etc., and was elected as a representative of the third National Congress on behalf of the New Party, he was known as the boss of the New Party and was also known as "Father Hsu".
 He still had the status of consultant to the New Party.